Recoskie/Fl64/docs/Examples.md

   If you pick 8 and do 8&divide;5=1.6.
 You will find 1.6 splits in a=1, and b=1 the same number of times as it took to add to the Fibonacci number 8.

   <br /><br />

-  By adding previous number to next number starting with 0, 1, and multiplying by each A-part creates the numerator.
-Doing the same thing starting with 1, 0 with B creates the denominator.
-Which forums the fraction.
+  This is because each prior value divides one time evenly, and as we add the previous value to the next value, we end up with a remainder that divides evenly one time again that includes the previous remainder.
+If we start with 0, 1 and multiply by 2 as we add the next value, we would end up with a value that divides evenly twice per part.

   <br /><br />

-  If we wish to split the fraction 8&divide;5.
+  If we wish to split the fraction 8&divide;5 going backwards.
 The value for A-part is how many times 5 divides into 8.
 It divides once, so the value for A is 1.
-We are left with 8-5=3.
+We are left with 8-5=3 going backwards.

   <br /><br />